Afghanistan is the world's opium king. Can the Taliban afford to kill off their 'un-Islamic' cash cow? - KTVZ

 The US Drug Enforcement Administration’s (DEA) operating budget in Afghanistan under President George W. Bush’s tenure more than quadrupled from $3.7 million in 2004 to $16.8 million in 2005, then reached $40.6 million in 2008, according to figures from a 2012 Congressional Research Service report.

-In 2009, however, the late US special representative for Afghanistan and Pakistan Richard Holbrooke called the US’s eradication program “the least effective program ever.”
+In 2009, however, the late US special representative for Afghanistan and Pakistan Richard Holbrooke called the US eradication program “the least effective program ever.”

 That same year, under the Obama administration, the US scaled back poppy eradication attempts.
 However, they struggled to effectively implement an “alternative livelihoods” approach — a program that incentivized governors in poppy-free provinces and encouraged farmers to grow other crops, such as saffron.